Defence School Mentor Program

 The Western Australian REDLO is Lorraine Van Haeften.
 You can reach her on lorraine.vanhaeften@defence.gov.au

-REDLOs provide the key link for families to access the type of support that meets the needs of their particular child.
-REDLOs are also linked to schools and education systems, working to raise the issues that affect Defence families and ensure that equity of educational opportunity is available to all mobile Defence children.
+REDLOs provide the key link for families to access the type of support that meets the needs of individual students.
+REDLOs have strong connections with schools and education systems, actively addressing concerns that impact Defence families and striving to provide equal educational opportunities for all mobile Defence students.

 Here is a link to a Defence produced Deployment Support Booklet, for more information and practical tips